 Using opioids causes a reaction in the brain, which is responsible for their pain relieving effects.
 Over time, people build a tolerance to the opioids, causing them to need more of the drug to experience the same effect.
 This increased use causes dependence.

-Dependence to a drug means that the body cannot function normally without it.
+Dependence on a drug means that the body cannot function normally without it.
 When you stop using the drug, the body has a negative reaction in the form of withdrawal symptoms.
 These withdrawal symptoms are very uncomfortable and cause a list of health concerns.

-Stopping Cold Turkey
+Stopping Cold Turkey & Drug Rehab

 Most people try to stop taking opioids on their own first.
 It is free and seems like it might be easy with just enough will power.
 While some short-term users may be able to stop taking the drug on their own, most people are simply unable.